monicahq/monica/readme.md

 influencers.
 Developers will create apps around your product, talk about it on forums, and tell about the project to their friends.
 Cherish the developers - users will follow.

+### Patreon

+You can support the development of this tool
+[on Patreon](https://www.patreon.com/monicahq).
+Thanks for your help.

 ## License